 The Outcasts, The Invaders, and The Hunters

-The Outcasts (Brotherband Chronicles, #1)In middle school and high school – and still to this day – one of my favorite series of books is Flanagan’s Ranger’s Apprentice.
+In middle school and high school – and still to this day – one of my favorite series of books is Flanagan’s Ranger’s Apprentice.
 I was really disappointed when he finally concluded the series, but equally excited when I found out he would be writing a companion series that focuses on a different country and it’s people, called the Skandians, set in the same world.
 I was a bit skeptical of first, however, because while I liked Skandia – a land loosely based on present day Scandinavia, who present similar traits and qualities as vikings – I wasn’t enraptured.
 So, I went in with some low expectations and was, again, pleasantly surprised.

 The Outcasts introduces us to our three main characters: Hal, Stig, and Thorn, the first two of which are young boys entering the brotherband training – the warrior and seafairing training that all boys enter in Skandia.
 It follows their training, which has Flanagan’s same trademark style from the Ranger’s Apprentice series.
 The Invaders and The Hunters follow Hal and his crew after they graduate from their Brotherband training and hunt down thieves who stole Skandia’s most prized treasure.

-The Invaders (Brotherband Chronicles, #2)I really enjoy all of the characters.
+I really enjoy all of the characters.
 Each of them have distinct strengths as well as flaws, and Flanagan does a nice job developing them throughout each book.
 The plot remains interesting enough and Flanagan does a wonderful job developing the world and the different cultures and countries.

 As children’s and teen books do, it does have some silly boy humor and some of the lines seem a bit contrived.
 There’s a fair amount of eye rolling and an unusually large amount of the phrase “pretty much” being used.
 But even so, I really enjoy the series and can’t seem to keep the books down for long.
 I don’t like them quite as much as the Ranger’s Apprentice books and they won’t hit my “favorite” shelf, but I still really enjoy them.
-I describe them as my “pre-teen boy” guilty pleasure, haha. ;)
+I describe them as my “pre-teen boy” guilty pleasure, haha.

 Overall a pretty good couple months.
-Happy reading! :D
+Happy reading!

-1. Ooooh!
-Yay for doing more reading :D
+Ooooh!
+Yay for doing more reading

 The only one I’ve heard of is The Alchemist.
-The rest I’ve heard for the first time XD I have to say they are not striking me as the type of books to read, but I may look into Brotherband Chronicles.
-I find some YA/children series to be a bit off-putting, but I figure nothing can be worse than The Diary of a WImpy Kid, so I may check into that one :)
+The rest I’ve heard for the first time I have to say they are not striking me as the type of books to read, but I may look into Brotherband Chronicles.
+I find some YA/children series to be a bit off-putting, but I figure nothing can be worse than The Diary of a WImpy Kid, so I may check into that one

 Thanks for sharing your reading recaps!

-1. I agree that a lot of children’s series can be off-putting, as you said, but then there are some that I still really enjoy as an adult.
+I agree that a lot of children’s series can be off-putting, as you said, but then there are some that I still really enjoy as an adult.
 I find the Brotherband books to be a lot more mature – as they face a lot more mature issues, but there’s also that childlike humor that is usually pretty humorous to me instead of being annoying.
 So I think that John Flanagan does a great job creating these books for younger teens and children, while still making them enjoyable for the older crowd, too.

-2. I’ve wanted to read The Alchemist for a while, based on Mimi Ikkon’s recommendation, but based on your review, I think I’ll be disappointed!
+I’ve wanted to read The Alchemist for a while, based on Mimi Ikkon’s recommendation, but based on your review, I think I’ll be disappointed!
 At 200 pages though, I’ll still give it a try.
 I recently read Mimi’s book and that felt like it was trying too hard to be deep and meaningful….

 The other books you’ve mentioned sound amazing though!
 I’m particularly interested in The Lunar Chronicles, they sound right up my street!
 I’ve been re-reading Artimies Fowl this month, and Harry Potter.
 They’re taking me a while just because I’m so short on time, but I’ll get there!

-3. So great you were able to do more reading and have read so many this year! :D It’s great that you enjoyed a number of them and it’s interesting to read the opinions of others on different books.
+So great you were able to do more reading and have read so many this year!
+It’s great that you enjoyed a number of them and it’s interesting to read the opinions of others on different books.
 It can be so strange when you read a book that has such high praise and it just doesn’t connect with you.
-It’s a personal journey and we all have our own thoughts/opinions we carry with us. :D Never a right or wrong way, just what we like or do not.
+It’s a personal journey and we all have our own thoughts/opinions we carry with us.
+Never a right or wrong way, just what we like or do not.

-4. I can’t recall if I’ve even read The Alchemist.
+I can’t recall if I’ve even read The Alchemist.
 I’ve heard of it, but I don’t know if I’ve read it or not.
 There’s been so many books in high school that I’ve had to read and half of which I don’t remember reading except “Huck Finn,” and “Beowulf.”
 That’s about it; however, The Alchemist does sound pretty interesting, I may have to read it.

 Tristan and I on occasion will head over to Barnes And Noble just to see if they’ve come out with any new coding books i.e. HTML5, CSS3, or C# ya know?
 Some times, I will get a little bored just browsing the same books over and over again because they rarely update their HTML5 and CSS3 section.
 One book in particular is a supplemental guide to Microsoft’s HTML5 and CSS3 certification exam that they had once upon a time and I failed to get it as I kept thinking “It’ll be there tomorrow.”
 I’m kicking myself in the butt for not getting it when I had the chance.
 I guess that’s why they have Amazon and Barnes And Nobles websites right?